 Bothast, R.J., Schilcher, M.A., Biotechnological processes for conversion of corn into ethanol, Appl.
 Microbiol.
 Biotechnol., 67, 19-25, 2005.

-You have reached the end of Lesson 7!
-Double-check the Road Map on the Lesson 7 Overview page to make sure you have completed all of the activities listed there before you begin Lesson 8.
+You have reached the end of this Lesson!
+Double-check the Road Map on the Lesson Overview page to make sure you have completed all of the activities listed there before you begin the next lesson.

 If there is anything in the lesson materials that you would like to comment on, or don't quite understand, please post your thoughts and/or questions to our Throughout the Course Questions & Comments discussion forum and/or set up an appointment for office hour.
 While you are there, feel free to post responses to your classmates if you are able to help.